tcodes0/go/src/sh/README.md

 General purpose scripts.

-## Shared-functions.sh
+## lib.sh

-A collection of functions that is sourced in other scripts by relative path to repo root, watch out if moving or renaming.
+Sourced in other scripts by relative path to repo root, watch out if moving or renaming.